Two New LGBTQI+ Volunteer Chaplains Commissioned

 Children at Holy Trinity CofE School in Berwick have been learning about the rich history of their school, which is celebrating its 300th anniversary this year.

-Northumbria University’s Business School recently welcomed Bishop Helen-Ann to an event focusing on driving inclusive growth in the North East social economy.
+Newcastle Business School at Northumbria University recently welcomed Bishop Helen-Ann to an event focusing on driving inclusive growth in the North East social economy.

 On Sunday 29 June, five new deacons were ordained by Bishop Helen-Ann during a service at Newcastle Cathedral.